Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Nambu-covariant perturbation theory

 With the above definitions for the energy representation of contravariant many-body Green's functions, the $n^{\text{th}}$ order contribution to $(-1)^{k} \mathcal{G}^{\mu_1 \dots \mu_{2k}}(\omega_{m_1}, \dots, \omega_{m_{2k}})$ is obtained as follows: \begin{enumerate} \item Draw all topologically distinct un-oriented unlabelled linked diagrams $\mathscr{G}_n$ with $n$ vertices and $2k$ external lines.
 Two diagrams are topologically equivalent if one is obtained from the other by a continuous deformation. \item Assign a label $1 \dots n$ to the vertices and compute the symmetry factor $S$ which is the number of permutations of vertex labels leaving invariant the labelled diagram (up to a continuous deformation). \item Choose a spanning forest of $\mathscr{G}_n$\footnote{By definition, a spanning forest of the diagram $\mathscr{G}_n$ is a sub-diagram without cycles which is maximal in the sense that no line can be added to the sub-diagram without creating a cycle.
 It necessarily contains all the vertices of $\mathscr{G}_n$.}.
 For each internal line $l_i$ \emph{not} in the forest, assign an independent Matsubara frequency $\omega_{l_i}$.
 Remaining internal lines are assigned the linear combination of $\omega_{l_i}$ and external $\omega_{m_j}$ determined by conservation of energy at each vertex.
-The Matsubara frequency thus associated to any line $e$ is denoted generically as $\omega_e$. \item Assign a global index $\mu = (b,l_b)$ to any half-line of $\mathscr{G}_n$.
+The Matsubara frequency thus associated to any line $e$ is denoted generically as $\omega_e$. \item Assign a global index $\mu$ to any half-line of $\mathscr{G}_n$.
 For each line $e$, joining half-lines $\mu$ to $\nu$, multiply by a factor $-\mathcal{G}^{(0)\mu\nu}(\omega_e)$.
-In the case of a tadpole, the factor reads $-\mathcal{G}^{(0)\mu\nu}(\omega_e)e^{- i\omega_e \eta}$ with $\eta \to 0^+$. \item For each $k_i$-body vertex with indices $\mu_1 \dots \mu_{2k_i}$ multiply by a factor $v^{(k_i)}_{[\mu_1 \dots \mu_{2k_i}]}$ where indices belonging to a same tadpole are dotted in the same way, according to Eq.~\eqref{PartialAntisymVertexSym}. \item Sum over global indices $\mu = (b,l_b)$ as $\sum_{\mu}$ and over the $L$ independent Matsubara frequencies $\omega_{l_i}$ (defined for the chosen spanning forest) as $\frac{1}{\beta}\sum_{\omega_{l_i}}$.
-By definition $L$ is the total number of loops, including tadpoles. \item Multiply by a factor $\frac{(-1)^{n+L} \beta^{C - 1}}{S \times 2^T \prod_{l=2}^{l_{\text{max}}}(l!)^m}$ where $C$ is the number of connected components, $m$ the number of $l$-tuple equivalent lines (with $l \in \llbracket 2,l_{\text{max}} \rrbracket$) and $T$ the number of tadpoles. \end{enumerate} In the above rules, the energy flow convention is left to be specified.
+In the case of a tadpole, the factor reads $-\mathcal{G}^{(0)\mu\nu}(\omega_e)e^{- i\omega_e \eta}$ with $\eta \to 0^+$. \item For each $k_i$-body vertex with indices $\mu_1 \dots \mu_{2k_i}$ multiply by a factor $v^{(k_i)}_{[\mu_1 \dots \mu_{2k_i}]}$ where indices belonging to a same tadpole are dotted in the same way, according to Eq.~\eqref{PartialAntisymVertexSym}. \item Sum over global indices $\mu$ as $\sum_{\mu}$ and over each independent Matsubara frequencies $\omega_{l_i}$ (defined for the chosen spanning forest) as $\frac{1}{\beta}\sum_{\omega_{l_i}}$. \item Multiply by a factor $\frac{(-1)^{n+L} \beta^{C - 1}}{S \times 2^T \prod_{l=2}^{l_{\text{max}}}(l!)^m}$ where $C$ is the number of connected components, $L$ the number of loops (excluding tadpoles), $m$ the number of $l$-tuple equivalent lines (with $l \in \llbracket 2,l_{\text{max}} \rrbracket$) and $T$ the number of tadpoles. \end{enumerate} In the above rules, the energy flow convention is left to be specified.
 We discuss this choice further in Sec.~\ref{subsec:MatsubaraSum}, where Matsubara sums are performed explicitly.
 The reading convention of a line is going against the energy flow orientation while the writing of the associated propagator is from left to right.
 The reading of vertices is the same as for the Feynman rules in the time representation.
 The factor $\beta^{C}$ appears from the change of representation from time to energy~\cite{Blaizot1986}, and the remaining $\beta^{-1}$ from our choice to factorise the global term $\beta \delta_{\omega_{\text{in}}, \omega_{\text{out}}}$ out of the definition of the energy representation of the $k$-body Green's function.
-In the case of $k=0$, we obtain the $n^{\text{th}}$ order contribution to $\frac{1}{\beta}\ln{\frac{Z}{Z_0}}$ rather than to a Green's function.